altaga/TAI/README.md

 # AI Analysis:

-El analisis de la Jetson nano se hace mediante el modelo de [YoloV4](https://pjreddie.com/darknet/yolo/), esta red neuronal esta optimizada para su uso con la Jetson Nano, el codigo esta en la siguiente carpeta [Main Code](./Jetson%20Nano/Main%20Code/).
+The analysis of the Jetson nano is done using the model of [YoloV4](https://pjreddie.com/darknet/yolo/), this neural network is optimized for use with the Jetson Nano, the code is in the following folder [Main Code](./Jetson%20Nano/Main%20Code/).

 <img src="./Images/gif.gif">

-Aqui algunas estadisticas del uso de la Jetson.
+Here some statistics of the use of the Jetson.

 <img src="./Images/stats.png">

-Pueden probar el codigo de reconocimiento de personas en el siguiente notebook.
+You can try the people recognition code on the following notebook.
 [Notebook](./Jetson%20Nano/Test/YoloV4.ipynb)